ObjSplat: Geometry-Aware Gaussian Surfels for Active Object Reconstruction: Experiments

 \textbf{The Efficiency-Completeness Trade-off:} At the exploration stage ($N=10$), we observe a distinct behavioral divergence between the greedy NBV and our NBP planner.
 Greedy NBV strategies generally exhibit strong novel-view synthesis capabilities (Test PSNR $>27$ dB) early on.
 Specifically, Ours-NBV variant achieves high completeness ($>90\%$) and rendering quality (>30dB) by aggressively transiting to distant, high-information viewpoints.
 This confirms that our geometry-aware uncertainty evaluation effectively identifies under-reconstructed regions.
 In contrast, the proposed NBP method adopts a more conservative yet efficient strategy, prioritizing path efficiency and local continuity.
 While achieving moderate coverage (74.41\%) at this stage, it does so with minimal movement (1.17 m).
 This indicates that the robot explores the local neighborhood thoroughly before transitioning to distant regions, avoiding the inefficient back-and-forth behavior typical of greedy planners.

 \textbf{Global Optimality at Convergence:} Upon convergence ($N=30$), the advantages of the next-best-path planner become decisive.
 Both our variants achieve final coverage ($>91\%$), comparable to traditional point-cloud-based baselines, while significantly outperforming other GS-based baselines in completion ratio.
 Crucially, Ours-NBP achieves a final coverage and geometric accuracy comparable to the greedy NBV variant, but with a drastically reduced total path length (3.96 m vs. 18.02 m).
 This represents a 4$\times$ improvement in motion efficiency.
 Compared to the point-cloud-based PB-NBV~\cite{jia2025pb} (18.84 m), our method is nearly 4.7$\times$ more efficient, confirming that NBV strategies universally incur high motion overheads.
+Furthermore, while the appearance-side one-shot baseline, NeRF-PRV~\cite{pan2024many}, achieves competitive training fidelity, its novel-view and depth performance remain constrained by the slower convergence of NeRF-based representations in sparse-view settings.
+Additionally, its one-shot trajectory is determined by initial appearance priors, which may overlook fine-grained geometric details or self-occluded regions.
 Regarding reconstruction quality, Ours-NBP achieves the best or near-best performance across all metrics in the convergence stage.
 Notably, despite the conservative exploration strategy, NBP eventually surpasses greedy NBV in visual quality.
 This suggests that the smooth, continuous trajectory generated by NBP facilitates more consistent optimization of Gaussian surfels compared to the erratic viewpoints of greedy strategies, ultimately yielding a more coherent and photorealistic digital twin.

 \textbf{System Efficiency:} Furthermore, our system demonstrates superior online efficiency.
 Benefiting from the localized updates of Gaussian surfels and the low movement cost inherent to progressive scanning, Ours-NBP requires only 121.96s for the entire online process—2.3$\times$ faster than GauSS-MI and 6$\times$ faster than FisherRF.
 Although some baselines may have lower offline refinement costs, our framework maintains a significant advantage in total mission time, capable of completing both online scanning and offline refinement within approximately 5 minutes.
 This confirms that ObjSplat is highly suitable for time-sensitive robotic applications.
 For a more detailed performance analysis, please refer to \cref{subsec:ablation}.